-Katherine: (age not defined) The Dresser.
+Katherine: (from around 35) The Dresser.
 She is all knowing and understanding.
 Practical.
 She accepts with professionalism that Dressers can be treated like dirt by the Divas.
 But the Dresser is devoted.
 The Dresser is always there.
 She is a confidante.
 She knows how to calm the beast.
 She knows the secrets – but what happens in the dressing room, stays in the dressing room.
 She is naturally warm and likeable.

 Paul: (Age to suit Lydia) The ex-husband.
 Rather like the wicked fairy in Sleeping Beauty, he’s an unwelcome guest.
 Lydia’s lecherous but still devoted, ex-husband (and Father to Nicole).
 The couple still each have a strong sexual vibrancy.
 A love/hate relationship.
 He’s handsome and debonair.
 Relaxed and self assured.
 The actor playing Paul, doubles as the brother Gaev, in two short scenes from “The Cherry Orchard”.